jesimone57/scala-cheat-sheet/README.md

   def listen = println("I am "+name+" your friend")
 }

-// a class can be extended by a trait class Human(val name: String) extends Friend
+// first, a class can be extended by a trait class Human(val name: String) extends Friend

 val peter = new Human("Peter")
 peter.listen        // I am Peter your friend

-// a class can mixin a trait
-class Dog(override val name: String) extends Animal(name) with Friend
+// secondly, a class can mixin a trait class Dog(override val name: String) extends Animal(name) with Friend

 val rover = new Dog("Rover")
 rover.listen      // I am Rover your friend

-// lastly an object can mixin a trait.
+// lastly, an object can mixin a trait.
 Note: No trait class Cat(override val name: String) extends Animal(name)

 // mixin trait with the object definition